xhzhao/Optimized-Torch-benchmark/README.md

 # Optimized-Torch-benchmark

-To run the original Torch performance, use: th benchmark_nn.lua
+To run the Out-Of-Box Torch performance, use: th benchmark_nn.lua

-To run the IntelTorch performance, use: ./run.sh or th benchmark_mkldnn.lua
+To run the Optimized-Torch performance, use: ./run.sh or th benchmark_mkldnn.lua